-DELINQUENT SECTION 16(A) REPORTS
+DELINQUENT SECTION 16(a) REPORTS

-Section 16(a) of the Exchange Act requires Vera Bradley's executive officers, directors and persons who beneficially own more than 10% of our common shares to file initial reports of ownership and reports of changes in ownership with the Securities and Exchange Commission.
+Section 16(a) of the Exchange Act requires Vera Bradley's executive officers, directors, and persons who beneficially own more than 10% of our common shares to file initial reports of ownership and reports of changes in ownership with the Securities and Exchange Commission.
 Such persons are required by Commission regulations to furnish Vera Bradley with copies of all Section 16(a) forms filed by such persons.
-Based solely on Vera Bradley's review of such forms furnished to it and written representations from certain reporting persons, Vera Bradley believes that all filing requirements applicable to its executive officers, directors and more than 10% shareholders were complied with during fiscal 2020, provided that, two Forms 4s for each of Patricia R. Miller and P. Michael Miller were filed untimely with respect to two respective transactions reported therein.
+Based solely on Vera Bradley's review of such forms furnished to it and written representations from certain reporting persons, Vera Bradley believes that all filing requirements applicable to its executive officers, directors and more than 10% shareholders were complied with during fiscal 2023, provided that, one Form 4 for director Carrie Tharp was filed untimely with respect to one transaction reported therein.